-Element or Attribute Name Use Data type Description RepairFlow stsid:rprFlowType Repair flow carried in the LCT channel.
-FECParameters 01 FEC Parameters corresponding to the repair flow. @maximumDelay 01 unsignedInt Maximum delivery delay between any source packet in the source flow and the repair flow. @overhead 01 unsignedShort (percentage) FEC overhead in a ROUTE packet represented as a percentage. @minBuffSize 01 unsignedInt Required buffer size to handle all associated objects that are assigned to a super-object. @fecOTI 1 hexBinary FEC-related information associated with an object as well as FEC information associated with the encoding symbols of the object and is to be included within this declaration and applies to all repair packets with the repair flow.
+Elem ent or Attribute Name Use Data type Description Repa airFlow stsid:rprFlowType Repair flow carried in the LCT channel.
+FI ECParameters 01 FEC Parameters corresponding to the repair flow. @maximumDelay 01 unsignedInt Maximum delivery delay between any source packet in the source flow and the repair flow. @overhead 01 unsignedShort (percentage) FEC overhead in a ROUTE packet represented as a percentage. @minBuffSize 01 unsignedInt Required buffer size to handle all associated objects that are assigned to a super-object. @fecOTI 1 hexBinary FEC-related information associated with an object as well as FEC information associated with the encoding symbols of the object and is to be included within this declaration and applies to a repair packets with the repair flow. @percentRepair 01 unsignedShort The maximum ratio of repair symbols to source symbols as a percentage with values between zero and 200 inclusive. @checksumList 01 listOfString List of CRC32 hexadecimal formatted checksums for each source block in the order of the source blocks.
 ProtectedObject 0N List of the source flow(s) protected by this repair flow and the details on how the protection is done.
 It also defines how certain delivery objects of a collection of objects are included in the repair flow. @sessionDescription 01 string Specifies the session description information for the source flow. @tsi 1 unsignedInt The Transport Session Identifier (TSI) for the source flow to be protected.
 SourceTOI 1N The Transport Object Identifier (TOI) value(s) of the delivery object(s) corresponding to the TOI of a given FEC (super-)object delivered by the repair flow. @x 01 unsignedShort Value of the constant X for use in deriving the TOI of the delivery object from the TOI of the FEC (super-)object. @y 01 unsignedShort Value of the constant Y for use in deriving the TOI of the delivery object from the TOI of the FEC (super-)object.